Ron Jones (teacher): The Wave

 1967 – "The Third Wave," a classroom simulation.
 Jones created a week-long project for his sophomore History class at Cubberley High School in Palo Alto that was studying Nazi Germany.
 The experiment was designed to explore the question of how was it that the people of Germany could allow the rise of Fascism under National Socialism and claim ignorance of the atrocities that were committed by them to neighbors and friends.
 Jones called the classroom experiment "The Third Wave" which simulated how a movement aimed at eliminating democracy can be created, even in a free society.

 1976 – "Take as Directed", a short story by Jones about the experiment was first published in the CoEvolution Quarterly (and a few years later in "The Next Whole Earth Catalog".
 In the 1981 book No Substitute for Madness, it was retitled "The Third Wave".

 1981 – The Wave, a TV movie produced by Norman Lear's T.A.T.
 Communications, starring Bruce Davison, which appeared as an ABC Afterschool Special.

 1981 – The Wave, The Classroom Experiment That Went Too Far, a novelization of the TV movie by Todd Strasser (published in Europe under the pseudonym Morton Rhue).

+2003 – Finix a musical based on the book and the movie starring Ethan Freeman premiered in Vienna.
+The musical was written as part of an anti violence campaign.

 2008 – Die Welle (The Wave), a German film, directed by Dennis Gansel.
 This retelling takes place in a German classroom of 2008.

 2010 – The Wave, A musical by Jones, directed by Cliff Mayotte, dramaturgy by David Ford.
 Performed at The Marsh in San Francisco by the Marsh Youth Theater's (MYT's) Teen Troupe.

-2010 – Lesson Plan a documentary film by Philip Neel and Mark Hancock, and featuring Jones.
+2010 – Lesson Plan, a documentary film by Philip Neel and Mark Hancock, and featuring Jones.
 It is distributed by Journeyman.
 Neel and Hancock were both original Third Wave class members.
 The film has won a number of awards.

 2011 – The Third Wave, a full length play, script by Jones and Joseph Robinette.

-2019 - The Invisible Line, a documentary about The Third Wave class, produced by The History Channel in Germany.
+2019 – The Invisible Line, a documentary about The Third Wave class, produced by The History Channel in Germany.

-2019 - We Are The Wave, the German Netflix 6-part miniseries inspired by The Wave.
+2019 – We Are The Wave, the German Netflix 6-part miniseries inspired by The Wave.
 This new version takes place in the present day.